ZixiVideo/RIST-Wireshark-Plugin/README.md

 It works when GRE headers are not encrypted (no DTLS).

 To use it-
-- place the attached file in the Wireshark program folder
+- Place 'gre_over_udp.lua' in the Wireshark program folder
-- include it at the end of 'init.lua' with: dofile(DATA_DIR.."gre_over_udp.lua")
+- Include it at the end of 'init.lua' with: dofile(DATA_DIR.."gre_over_udp.lua")

 It opens an option of "GREoUDP" in the "Decode as..." dialog.
 It arbitrarily register UDP port 5000 by default.